profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 {:.dhp-reflection}

-> Those who are envious, stingy and manipulative,\\
+> Those who are envious, stingy and manipulative\\
 > remain unappealing despite good looks\\
 > and eloquent speech.\\
 > But those who have freed themselves\\